Renewal of central government’s service and premises network in 2020s

 2022: Regional plans completed; national customer service and premises concepts completed; reports on the arrangement of joint government customer service activities and remote service solutions; preparation of pilot project for remote services.

-2023: Preparation of tender for remote services; first premises projects in implementation areas completed; interim project report I.
+2023: Preparation of tendering process for remote services; first premises projects in implementation areas completed.

-2024: Regional work begun in South Savo, Central Finland, Pirkanmaa, Satakunta and Uusimaa
+2024: Interim project report I; regional work begun in South Savo, Central Finland, Pirkanmaa, Satakunta and Uusimaa; tendering process for remote services.

-2030: Joint customer service network and policies of the premises strategy implemented throughout Finland.
+2030: Joint customer service network and policies of the premises strategy implemented throughout Finland; final report.

 Strategies guiding the project